stokr-io/stokr-smart-contracts/docs/stokr-contract-specs.md

 ### Change of the ClosingTime

 The Closing time of the crowdsale can be changed by the crowdsale [owner](#crowdsale-role-owner).
 This allows the crowdsale [owner](#crowdsale-role-owner) to decrease the offering period in case the crowdsale is already fully sold.
 It also allows to extend the offering period to a maximum of 80 days.
-In case the offering preiod is already longer than 80 days this function can not be called.
+In case the offering preiod is already longer than 80 days the offering period can not be extended.

 Function
 ~ `changeClosingTime()`